Bardstown, Kentucky: History

-First settled by European Americans in 1780, Bardstown is the second oldest city in Kentucky.
+First settled in 1780, Bardstown is among the oldest cities in Kentucky.
 Named county seat of the newly created Nelson County, Virginia (now Kentucky) in 1784, the town was formally established in 1788.
 It was incorporated by the state assembly in 1838.

 Reflecting the westward migration of Americans over the Blue Ridge Mountains after the Revolutionary War, Bardstown was also the first center of Catholicism west of the Appalachian Mountains in the original western frontier territories of the United States.
 The Diocese of Bardstown was established on February 8, 1808, to serve all Catholics between the Appalachians and the Mississippi River.
 This divided the previous all-encompassing Diocese of Baltimore, established in 1789.
 In 1841, the seat of the diocese was transferred to nearby Louisville, Kentucky.
 The Bardstown cathedral is the Basilica of Saint Joseph Proto-Cathedral, and the city has a Roman Catholic parochial high school, Bethlehem High School.

-In 2008, videos showing sewage and storm water spewing from the sewer systems in multiple locations around the city lead to the state of Kentucky to order the city fix the problem.
+In 2008, videos showing sewage and storm water spewing from the sewer systems in multiple locations around the city led the state of Kentucky to order the city to fix the problem.
 The sewer system was fixed in 2016.